U.S. Immigration: Changing Dynamics and What It Means for Healthcare Employers

 • National Security & Terrorism Scrutiny – Increased screening for applicants from specific high-risk countries, potentially resulting in longer processing times for certain employees.

 • Birthright Citizenship Changes – An attempt to end automatic citizenship for children born to non-citizens in the U.S. (currently facing legal challenges).
-As of the writing of this blog, four Federal Judges have issued injunctions against this executive order.
+As of the writing of this blog, a nationwide injunction against this executive order was issued by a federal judge.

 • Border Security Measures – Deployment of additional resources to secure the U.S.-Mexico border, impacting certain immigration processes.